API

 BlochSimulators.simulate_signalMethod

-simulate_signal(resource, sequence, parameters, trajectory, coil_sensitivities)
+simulate_signal(resource, sequence, parameters, trajectory, coordinates, coil_sensitivities)

 Arguments